oguzhan-yilmaz/pyCrossfade/README.md

 ##### Beat Matching on the level of every bar

 pyCrossfade lets you define every transition's length in bars, lets take it as _K_ bars.
-This way when we get _master song_'s last K bars, and _slave song_'s first K bars, we can apply beat-matching to achive seamless transition.
+Then it gets _master song_'s last K bars, and _slave song_'s first K bars, and applies beat matching on each bar.
+This is ensures the created transition is perfectly beat-matched even if the songs are _humanized_ or not.

+### Possible Improvements

+- Better(maybe Non-Linear) EQ Filtering
+- Volume Balancing with Replay Gain
+- Optimizing Crossfade EQ Filtering Parameters According to Music